Coronavirus Covid - 19 Protocol and Tattoo Shop Etiquette

 Our Coronavirus- COVID-19 Protocol and Added Safety Measures To Keep All Of Us Safe

-We are doing everything we can to make sure you are safe while here at Studio City Tattoo and Los Angeles Body Piercing & Lake Arrowhead Tattoo
+We are doing everything we can to make sure you are safe while here at Studio City Tattoo Los Angeles Body Piercing & Lake Arrowhead Tattoo

 Our artists are trained in bloodborne pathogen handling yearly.
 We are Cal O.S.H.A certified and licensed by the San Bernardino & Los Angeles Health Department.